datagistips/MapFailbruaryChallenge/README.md

 11. Worst message
 12. Worst animation
 13. Worst relief map
+14. Worst flow map
+15. Worst hand-drawn map

 ## Contribute
-- We need new categories (30 or 31)
+- We need ideas for categories (30 or 31)
 - We need catchy names for each category
 - A period (maybe the worst ?)